o2r-project/api/docs/shipment.md

-# Shipment
+# Ship compendia and metadata

-Shipments are used to deliver ERCs to third party repositories or archives.
+Shipments are used to deliver ERCs or their metadata to third party repositories or archives.

 ## List shipments